girlbossceo/conduwuit/README.md

 #### What is the current status?

-As of 2021-09-01 Conduit is Beta, meaning you can join and participate in most Matrix rooms, but not all features are supported and you might run into bugs from time to time.
+As of 2021-09-01, Conduit is Beta, meaning you can join and participate in most Matrix rooms, but not all features are supported and you might run into bugs from time to time.

 There are still a few important features missing:

-- Database stability (currently you might have to do manual upgrades or even wipe the db for new versions)
-- Edge cases for end-to-end encryption over federation
+- E2EE verification over federation
-- Typing and presence over federation
+- Outgoing read receipts, typing, presence over federation
-- Lots of testing

 Check out the [Conduit 1.0 Release Milestone](https://gitlab.com/famedly/conduit/-/milestones/3).